YurkaninRyan/tkplaceholder.io/src/pages/why-do-refs-have-a-key-named-current/index.md

 }
 ```

-`useRef` takes care of maintaing that object reference, as well as cleaning it up when our components unmount.
+`useRef` takes care of maintaining that object reference, as well as cleaning it up when our components unmount.
 It makes sense that `createRef` returns the same structure to limit confusion!

 * * * * *